QwenLM/Qwen2.5-Math/README.md

 > [!Important]
 >
-> **Qwen2-Math-72B-Instruct** is a instruction model for chatting;
+> **Qwen2-Math-72B-Instruct** is an instruction model for chatting;
 >
 > **Qwen2-Math-72B** is a base model typically used for completion and few-shot inference, serving as a better starting point for fine-tuning.
 >

 ### 🤗 Hugging Face Transformers

-Qwen2-Math can be deployed and infered in the same way as [Qwen2](https://github.com/QwenLM/Qwen2).
+Qwen2-Math can be deployed and inferred in the same way as [Qwen2](https://github.com/QwenLM/Qwen2).
 Here we show a code snippet to show you how to use the chat model with `transformers`:

 ```python
 from transformers import AutoModelForCausalLM, AutoTokenizer